carbon-language/carbon-lang/llvm/lib/Target/X86/README-SSE.txt

 	addl	$12, %esp
 	ret

 instead of movsd from the stack.
+This is actually not too bad to implement.
+The best way to do this is to implement a dag combine that turns bitconvert(build_pair(load a, load b)) into one load of the right type.
+The only trick to this is writing the predicate that determines that a/b are at the right offset from each other.
+For the enterprising hacker, InferAlignment is a helpful place to start poking if interested.

 //===---------------------------------------------------------------------===//